Zain-ul-din/neo4j-notes/README.md

 ### Visualize your data

-Neo4j provides a browser experience to see a visual representation of our data. to open it go to [http://localhost:7474/browser/](http://localhost:7474/browser/) and set the authentication type to none since we are just running locally.
+Neo4j provides a browser experience that allows us to see a visual representation of our data. to open it go to [http://localhost:7474/browser/](http://localhost:7474/browser/) and set the authentication type to none since we are just running locally.

-to see all the data paste `SELECT (n) RETURN n` inside REPL and run it
+to see all the data paste `SELECT (n) RETURN n` inside code cell and run it

 ![image](https://github.com/user-attachments/assets/71e9b5d9-c1a4-47bf-be33-196b22f7381c)